Oriented Spanners: Abstract

 \section{Abstract}

-Given a point set $P$ in the Euclidean plane and a parameter $t$, we define an \emph{oriented $t$-spanner} as an oriented subgraph of the complete bi-directed graph such that for every pair of points, the shortest cycle in $G$ through those points is at most a factor $t$ longer than the shortest oriented cycle in the complete bi-directed graph.
+Given a point set $P$ in the Euclidean plane and a parameter $t$, we define an \emph{oriented $t$-spanner} $G$ as an oriented subgraph of the complete bi-directed graph such that for every pair of points, the shortest closed walk in $G$ through those points is at most a factor $t$ longer than the shortest cycle in the complete graph on $P$.
 We investigate the problem of computing sparse graphs with small oriented dilation.

 As we can show that minimising oriented dilation for a given number of edges is NP-hard in the plane, we first consider one-dimensional point sets.
 While obtaining a $1$-spanner in this setting is straightforward, already for five points such a spanner has no plane embedding with the leftmost and rightmost point on the outer face.
 This leads to restricting to oriented graphs with a one-page book embedding on the one-dimensional point set.
-For this case we present a dynamic program to compute the graph of minimum oriented dilation that runs in $\bigo(n^8)$ time for $n$ points, and a greedy algorithm that computes a $5$-spanner in $\bigo(n\log n)$ time.
+For this case we present a dynamic program to compute the graph of minimum oriented dilation that runs in $\bigo(n^7)$ time for $n$ points, and a greedy algorithm that computes a $5$-spanner in $\bigo(n\log n)$ time.

-Expanding these results finally gives us a result for two-dimensional point sets: we prove that for convex point sets the greedy triangulation results in an oriented $\bigo(1)$-spanner.
+Expanding these results finally gives us a result for two-dimensional point sets: we prove that for convex point sets the greedy triangulation results in a plane oriented $t$-spanner with $t=7.2 \cdot t_g$, where $t_g$ is an upper bound on the dilation of the greedy triangulation.